Paste Won't Keep Your Pasties On

 From Lady Rigel:

 Hi Jo!
 From your recommendation actually toupee tape work best for me.
-I originally started with liquid latex but the smell made me sick.
+I originally started with liquid latex (eyelash glue) but the smell made me sick.
 Toupee tape works the best and holds those heavy, rhinestone covered pasties.

 Keep on twirling!